Tokens, TLS and Teleport - Overview

 Key Topics on Tokens, TLS and Teleport

-- Teleport is an access plane for accessing infrastructure that generates tokens as securely as possible.
+- Teleport is an access platform for accessing infrastructure that generates tokens as securely as possible.

 - Teleport focuses on using dynamic tokens rather than static API keys.